Mode Entanglement in Fermionic and Bosonic Harmonium: Introduction

 Recently, Ding et al.~\cite{Ding2020} worked out an approach that consistently generalises well-known entanglement concepts and measures to systems of indistinguishable particles.
 They then evaluated these new adapted measures in analytically solvable low dimensional fermionic model systems, and provided a numerical study of molecular systems by truncating their infinite dimensional active spaces.

 Despite these numerical results, no \textit{analytic} study on the generalised entanglement measures introduced by Ding et al.~for interacting many-body systems with a continuous state space has been conducted so far.
 In most cases it is not possible to determine an analytic form of the energy eigenstates of an interacting many-body Hamiltonian.
 However, the system of Harmonium is a notable exception.
 Harmonium is a model system of harmonically interacting particles confined by a harmonic trapping potential.
-To leading order, it resembles the Hamiltonians of systems such as quantum dots \cite{cioslowski2006, laguna2011, nagy2011, pipek2009, bouvrie, johnson91, teichmann2013}).
+To leading order, it resembles the Hamiltonians of systems such as quantum dots \cite{Moshinsky1968, cioslowski2006, laguna2011, nagy2011, pipek2009, bouvrie, johnson91, teichmann2013}).
+Previous work has considered \textit{particle} entanglement of the Harmonium ground state \cite{Benavides-Riveros2014}.
 In this paper we investigate the amount of \textit{physically accessible} entanglement in Harmonium.
 In particular, we evaluate mode and mode-mode entanglement of the Harmonium ground state.
 Remarkably, the analytic form of the ground state permits an analytic evaluation of the generalised entanglement measures.
 We find that the amount of physically accessible entanglement is significantly smaller than the apparent amount of so-called `fluffy-bunny' entanglement \cite{fluffy_bunny}.

 This paper is organised as follows: in section II we introduce correlation and entanglement measures and review the concepts of particle and mode-reduced density operators.
 We also describe the model system of Harmonium and discuss the role and status of (local) super-selection rules.
 In section III we present our results of mode and mode-mode entanglement in fermionic and bosonic Harmonium.
 In section IV we provide a discussion and outlook.